webmachinelearning/hybrid-ai/proposals/cache.md

 retrieve items from the cache, but may instead choose to require user consent.

 ## Implementation Notes
-- This API can be implemented in three ways.
-The proposed API is intentially designed to allow all three:
+- This API can be implemented in (at least) four ways.
+The proposed API is intentially designed to allow the following:
    1. A shim around the entire `MLGraph` API that allows the data to build models to be captured in a data structure so they can be stored and retrieved from a file.
 In this implementation "fetching" a model from the cache requires it to be rebuilt by traversing the data structure and invoking the native WebNN API.
 This approach is slow and inefficient but is portable and allows the model to be retargetted to other devices.
-   3. Internal to the WebNN API, the internal representation of the model, in particular the weights and the operator graph, can be stored prior to compilation.
+   2. Internal to the WebNN API, the internal representation of the model, in particular the weights and the operator graph, can be stored prior to compilation.
 In this case fetching the model still requires recompilation but does not have the overhead of managing the data in Javascript.
 It also allows a model to be retargeted to other devices.
-   4. Internal to the WebNN API, the internal representation of the compiled model, including the weights and the compiled kernels, is stored to a file so that it can be quickly retrieved and run on a target device.
+   3. Internal to the WebNN API, the internal representation of the compiled model, including the weights and the compiled kernels, is stored to a file so that it can be quickly retrieved and run on a target device.
 This is faster since it avoids compilation overhead, but requires the ability to serialize/deserialize a compiled representation which may not be available for all backends.
       The representation is also device-specific.
+   4. No cache.
+Loads always throw exceptions, and returned "hashes" from Stores are always the empty string.
-- The hash is based on the model, not for the device it is compiled for.
-This leads to a corner case where the model is available, but has been compiled for a different device.
-In this case the fetch API would fail and the developer might rebuild the model for the new device, and might store the new compiled model in the cache.
-A simple implementation might only store one copy of every model (discarding and replacing the older compiled model in this case) but a "better" implementation might store multiple compiled versions and return the one that is the best fit to the provided context.
+- The hash is based on the model, and should not depend on the device it is compiled for.
+This leads to the case where the model is available, but has been compiled for a different device, which might duplicate some storage.
+We should allow implementations to report that such models ARE in the cache (although it means models would have to be stored in a portable format, compilation would still be needed, and so on).
 - An implementation may choose to not store some models at all, and may also delete stored models at any time.
-The simplest implementation is to store no models so fetches will always fail.
+The simplest implementation (4 above) is to store no models at all.
 This is acceptable and would be compatible with the proposal, although obviously would not address the use cases.
 For systems with finite storage capacity, an implementation can automatically delete older models, in which case they would have to be reloaded by the developer.
 An implementation may also